-The Company requires all drayage companies participating in the Quality Drayage Program to carry at least \$1.0 million in general liability insurance and \$1.0 million in cargo insurance.
+The Company requires all drayage companies participating in the Quality Drayage Program to carry at least \$1.0 million in general liability insurance and to obtain, either on their own or through the Company, \$1.0 million in cargo insurance.
 Railroads, which are self insured, provide limited common carrier liability protection, generally up to \$250,000 per shipment, although higher coverage is available on a load-by-load basis.
 To cover freight damage when a carrier's liability cannot be established or a carrier's insurance is insufficient to cover freight loss or damage, the Company carries its own cargo insurance with a limit of \$1.5 million per container or trailer and a limit of \$20 million per occurrence.
 The Company also carries \$2.0 million of general liability insurance with a companion \$10.0 million umbrella policy on this general liability insurance.